Arsenal transfer news: Alex Iwobi set for £40m Everton switch as Gunners race against the clock for David Luiz | Goal.com

 The Premier League has stated that six deal sheets were submitted before the 5pm deadline and the clubs working on those deals now have until 7pm to get them over the line.

-Providing Iwobi’s move is finalised before 7pm, he will become Arsenal’s record ever departure, beating the previous record set by Alex Oxlade-Chamberlain’s £36m move to Barcelona in 2000.
+Providing Iwobi’s move is finalised before 7pm, he will become Arsenal’s record ever departure, beating the previous record set by Alex Oxlade-Chamberlain’s £36m move to Liverpool in 2017.

 Iwobi was a key player for Unai Emery last season, making 51 appearances in all competitions and scoring six gaols.